andresebr/kumodd/README.md

     - [fullpath, 50]
 ```

-Each column selects a metadata name, followed by fixed width of the column for standard
+Each column selects a metadata name, followed by fixed width of the column on standard
 output.
 Metadata names are selected using [jsonpath
 syntax](https://github.com/h2non/jsonpath-ng).

 "- ['owners[*].emailAddress', 20]" specifies a column containing a list of the document
 owner email addresses, with a fixed width of 20 characters on standard output.
-CSV
+The
-output has no width limit.
+width limit effects standard output, while CSV output has no width limit.

 [Example raw